-SpatialNI Mapping (indicating extent of watercourses in vicinity of the site)
+SpatialNI Mapping (indicating extent of watercourses in vicinity of thesite)

-- 7.7 The NI Flood Maps indicate no fluvial or coastal flood plain within the site.
-There is marginal surface flooding estimated in some small patches of the site. - 7.8 There is no history of flooding and it is not in the inundation zone of a reservoir. - 7.9 It is likely any proposed development on the site will require a proportion of the land adjacent to this watercourse to be set aside as a buffer.
+- 7.13 The NI Flood Maps indicate no fluvial or coastal flood plain within the site.
+There is marginal surface flooding estimated through a small portion to the western edge of the site. - 7.14 There is no history of flooding and it is not in the inundation zone of a reservoir. - 7.15 It is likely any proposed development on the site will require a proportion of the land adjacent to these watercourses to be set aside as buffers.